Ottawa Gee-Gees women's ice hockey: Other

 In February 2010, Kayla Hottot was one of the female qualifiers for a Red Bull Crashed Ice competition.
 She would advance to the 2010 Red Bull Crashed Ice World Championship finals in Québec City in March 2010.
 Other Gee Gees women's ice hockey players that have competed in the Red Bull Crashed Ice include Fannie Desforges and Dominique Lefebvre.

-Having competed in the Red Bull Crashed Ice competitions from 2012 to 2015, Gee Gees forward Alicia Blomberg achieved a podium finish in 2014, capturing the bronze medal in the world championships. of Finland captured the gold medal while fellow Canadian Jacqueline Legere grabbed the silver medal.
+Having competed in the Red Bull Crashed Ice competitions from 2012 to 2015, Gee Gees forward Alicia Blomberg achieved a podium finish in 2014, capturing the bronze medal in the world championships.
+Salla Kyhälä of Finland captured the gold medal while fellow Canadian Jacqueline Legere grabbed the silver medal.